Church Court Records Online

 Please contact the relevant archive for details of opening times and access.

 Plans for wider online access

-We plan to begin making church court records available online in 2017, following the re-launch of the ScotlandsPeople website in 2016.
+We plan to begin making church court records available online in 2018.
 We anticipate that it will take a significant time to upload the full range of kirk session, presbytery, synod and General Assembly records for the 16th, 17th, 18th and 19th centuries, which amount to more than 20,000 volumes.
 Researchers will have the choice of accessing the records free of charge in various Scottish archives, or using the subscription service.

 What the records contain

 The Scottish Reformation saw the introduction of a new system to run church affairs: the General Assembly, synods, presbyteries, and kirk sessions.
 Presbyterians who later broke away from the Kirk also adopted a church court system.